kgori/sigfit/README.md

     mcmc_samples <- sigfit::run_sampling(counts = mutations, signatures = sigs,
                                          iter = 1500, warmup = 500)

-See the vignettes for more a detailed example.
+See the package vignettes for more a detailed example.

+    browseVignettes("sigfit")